Glory (Buffy the Vampire Slayer)

 Glory is a fictional character in the television series Buffy the Vampire Slayer portrayed by Clare Kramer.
 Glory was a god from a hell dimension and was the major antagonist of the fifth season.
 She appeared first in episode 5 and made appearances in 12 other episodes throughout the season.
 She made a further brief appearance in the first episode of season 7.
+Clare's performance has had a long-lasting impact on Buffy culture that she often hosts events and engages in guest speaking appearances all over the world to this day.